laptop_chromebook

 • URL Targeting — Serve campaigns only on certain pages.
 The syntax is simple: add one domain per line.

-Zone assignments
+Zone Assignments

 You can assign a campaign to one or more zones to control where your ads are displayed.
 To do so: